Caregiver Strain and Burden: How Nurses Can Provide Support

 Resources and Support

-Nurses should be knowledgeable about their healthcare organizations' resources for caregivers.
-They may suggest respite care, which is a specific service that provides a chance for caregivers to take a temporary break from their caregiving responsibilities (8).
+Nurses should be knowledgeable about their healthcare organizations’ resources for caregivers.
+They may suggest respite care, a service that allows caregivers to take a temporary break from their caregiving responsibilities (8).
 Additional community resources are support or educational groups.
-If the nurse is not aware of community resources, they can refer the caregiver or care receiver to a case manager.
+If the nurse is unaware of community resources, they can refer the caregiver or care receiver to a case manager.
 A case manager is a great resource and can help the caregiver coordinate the care receiver’s care and provide a variety of helpful materials.

 Caregivers should seek support and community resources whenever necessary.
 They can ask a healthcare professional during a visit to any healthcare organization.
-There are also many resources available online, like online forums or groups, where caregivers can connect with other caregivers.
-Many communities provide free in-person or online support groups and workshops for caregivers as well.
+Many resources are also available online, like forums or groups, where caregivers can connect with other caregivers.
+Many communities also provide free in-person or online support groups and workshops for caregivers.

 Ask yourself...

-1. What are some resources and support that nurses can provide to caregivers who may be experiencing caregiver strain and burnout?
+1. What resources and support can nurses provide to caregivers who may be experiencing caregiver strain and burnout?

 2. How can a caregiver find resources and support for caregiver strain and burnout?

-3. Do you know of any programs in your area that provide support to caregivers?
+3. Do you know of any programs in your area that support caregivers?

 Conclusion

-Caregiving can have a positive impact on the lives of the care recipient and caregiver.
+Caregiving can positively impact the lives of the care recipient and caregiver.
 However, it can also have a negative impact and lead to caregiver strain, burden, and burnout.
 Therefore, nurses and healthcare professionals need to promote prevention strategies to reduce caregiver burnout and provide resources whenever available.

 Complete Survey